neuropacs/neuropacs.github.io/index.md

 We provide easy ways to integrate _neuropacs_ into your medical software.
 Whether it is a diagnostic tool, PACS system, or medical image viewer, _neuropacs_ can be easily integrated as a plugin.

-# JavaScript SDK
+# JavaScript API

-Connect to _neuropacs_ diagnostic capabilities with our JavaScript SDK.
+Connect to _neuropacs_ diagnostic capabilities with our JavaScript API.
 [GitHub Source Code](https://github.com/neuropacs/neuropacs-js-sdk)

 ## Getting Started

 ### Setup

-Include the _neuropacs_ JavaScript SDK using the following line:
+Include the _neuropacs_ JavaScript API using the following line:

 ```html
 <script src="https://neuropacs.com/js/neuropacs.min.js"/>